Is She The One?

 What I realized was that relative love is the path to perfect love.

-What you can do?
+What else can I do?

 1. Get real.
 Stop looking to Hollywood and romance novels for examples of relationships.
 Instead, look around at real people in real life.
 Who do you want to emulate?

 3. Ask yourself what kind of love are you chasing?
 Short term, romantic love?
-Or long term relative love wherein you and your partner have to do some work to access the perfect love that exists between you.
+Or long term relative love wherein you and your partner have to do some amazing work to access the perfect love that exists between you.

 8. Challenge your own beliefs.
 Do you really believe that by finding “the one” that it will somehow solve your problems and make everything in your life okay?